saimakhan1/TheBookHavenClient/README.md

 🌍 MongoDB + Express Backend — RESTful API powered by Express.js and MongoDB Atlas for fast and reliable data handling.

-🎨 Responsive UI — A modern React-based frontend designed to be fully responsive across desktop and mobile devices.
+🎨 Responsive UI — A modern React-based frontend designed to be fully responsive across all devices.

 🌙 Dark Mode Support — Offers both light and dark themes for an enhanced reading experience.